Seeed-Studio/wiki-documents/docs/reTerminal-hardware-interfaces-usage.md

 <p style="text-align:center;"><img src="http://files.seeedstudio.com/wiki/ReTerminal/i2c-detect-2.png" alt="pir" width="600" height="auto"></p>

 The above picture shows I2C devices detected with addresses 0x20, 0x51, 0x45, 0x19, 0x29 and 0x5c

+#### Usage on Buildroot image

+- You don't need to turn on I2C for the Buildroot image because **I2C is enabled by default**
+- Follow the other steps as mentioned above

+#### Usage on Yocto image

+- I2C is not enabled when turned on.
+It only works with **modprobe i2c-dev** after each boot.
+This will be updated once it is fixed.

 ### Usage - SPI